cernylab/dnatco/README.md

 git submodule update --init --recursive --checkout
 ```

-ReDNATCO relies on [Molstar](https://molstar.org/) Viewer for visualisation.
+DNATCO relies on [Molstar](https://molstar.org/) Viewer for visualisation.
 To avoid any potential issues during the build process, it is highly recommended that you build the Molstar viewer first.
 To do so, run
 ```
 node build_molstar.js